Lacerations and Cuts in Illinois Nursing Homes

 A laceration is a deep cut or tear in the skin, often caused by a sharp object or forceful impact.
 In nursing homes, lacerations commonly occur as a result of falls, mishandling by caregivers, or unsafe environments.
 Lacerations are particularly concerning for elderly residents because their skin is more fragile, and they may have underlying conditions that slow the healing process.
 Some common causes of lacerations in nursing homes include:

-- Falls: One of the most frequent causes of lacerations in nursing homes is falling.
+- Falls: One of the most frequent causes of lacerations in nursing homes is a fall.
 When residents trip, slip, or fall, they can sustain deep cuts or tears from hitting sharp or hard surfaces.

 - Poor Handling by Caregivers: Improper lifting techniques or rough handling during transfers can cause lacerations, especially if the resident’s skin is already fragile or prone to injury.